Posted on: Januar 10, 2023

 There are (fake) street dealers in Amsterdam’s city centre.
 Street dealers can be find on Leidse Square, Rembrandt Square, Waterloo Square and in the Red Light District.
 If they see that you’re not interested in drugs, they’ll ignore you.

-In the Red Light District, street dealers can be usually be found on the Warmoesstraat, Stoofsteeg, Lange Niezel & Oudezijds Achterburgwal in Amsterdam.
+In the Red Light District, street dealers can sometimes be found on the Warmoesstraat, Stoofsteeg, Lange Niezel & Oudezijds Achterburgwal in Amsterdam.

 These street dealers sell fake stuff most of the time and can get aggressive.
 Do not buy from street dealers.
 They rip tourists off.